microsoft/vscode-docs/blogs/2024/12/18/free-github-copilot.md

 ![AI model selection menu in VS Code.](model-picker.png)

-**Try this:** use 4o to generate an implementation plan for a new feature and then feed that prompt to Claude in [GitHub Copilot Edits](https://code.visualstudio.com/docs/copilot/copilot-edits) to build it.
+**Try this:** Use 4o to generate an implementation plan for a new feature and then feed that prompt to Claude in [GitHub Copilot Edits](https://code.visualstudio.com/docs/copilot/copilot-edits) to build it.

 ## Custom Instructions